 Fat Pad Reduction: What are the buccal and malar fat pads?

-Lifting the Malar Fat Pad As seen via the Journal of the American Medical Association Network, when the malar fat pad sags, it causes the nasolabial folds to become more apparent - but the malar pad can be lifted via surgery.
+Lifting the Malar Fat Pad When the malar fat pad sags, it causes the nasolabial folds to become more apparent - but the malar pad can be lifted via surgery.
 The Cleveland Clinic Hospital considers the malar fat pad as the most "critical" for determining the appearance of aging in the mid-face.
 The malar fat pad resides in the cheek, sitting near the cheekbone area beneath the eyes.
-The fat pad provides a youthful curve to the face, and makes the area around the eyes and cheeks look full.
+The fat pad provides a youthful curve to the face and makes the area around the eyes and cheeks look full.
 Over time, the malar fat pad slides in a downward direction due to the normal pull of gravity.
-That movement creates deep nasolabial folds while the relocated fat makes the eyes look hollowed.
+That movement creates deep nasolabial folds while the relocated fat makes the eyes look hollow.

 The Buccal and Deep Fat Pads There are additional facial fat pads besides the superficial malar fat pad, which the U.S. National Library of Medicine’s National Institutes of Health calls the deeper buccal and temporal fat pads.
 The face's buccal space - which can be found on both sides of the face in the lower cheek region - is a valuable area wherein dermal injections can have lasting fullness effects for patients, persisting for up to 24 months.

 When there is a loss of facial fat and a patient chooses to receive dermal filler treatments, it is essential that the injector understands the relationship between fillers and facial fat pads.
 A deep understanding of the facial anatomy and the way that fillers interact with fat pads in the face will provide the best aesthetic results from such procedures.